River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ### Step 3 — Restore Strategy / Marker component
 Special case: if changing something like Workers, consider:
 - store what was applied (add a marker component)
-- restore only if current values still match the marker (prevents stomping another mod)
+- restore only if current values still match the marker (prevents stomping other mods)
+- players often run multiple mods that can change the same values.
 - apply on change events (Options UI / load), not per-frame

 ```csharp